-Healthcare workers’ perceived risk of spread and personal risk were significantly higher compared to non-healthcare workers.
-Healthcare workers also understood the risk of the infection transmission and maintained more health behaviors compared to non-healthcare workers.
-This finding is consistent with previous research (Houghton et al., 2020; Gesser-edelsburg et al., 2020) Healthcare workers were part of the medical preparation for and management of the pandemic.
-These preparations included increasing physical and human resources to enhance the potential for providing high level and more intense care.
-Healthcare workers were also educated in the importance of preventing infection transmission which was apparent by their higher knowledge scores than non-healthcare workers.
+Healthcare workers’ perceived risk of spread and personal risk were significantly higher compared with these perceptions among non-healthcare workers.
+Healthcare workers also understood the risks of transmitting the infection and engaged in more health behaviors compared with non-healthcare workers.
+This finding is consistent with those of previous research (Houghton et al., 2020; Gesser-edelsburg et al., 2020).
+Healthcare workers were part of the medical preparation for and management of the pandemic.
+These preparations included increasing physical and human resources to enhance the potential for providing high-level and more intense care.
+Healthcare workers were also educated in the importance of preventing the transmission of infection, which was apparent from their higher knowledge scores compared with those of non-healthcare workers.

-This study was conducted prior to the availability of vaccinations to the public in Israel, when fear from COVID-19 was high and prevention was limited to non-pharmaceutical approaches.
-The timing of the distribution of the questionnaire was when there was global uncertainty, isolation, restrictions, and evolving health recommendations.
-As in many countries, Israel established expert teams and promoted public health messages and information to the public.
-Yet, perspectives about the virus, prevention, and treatment were debated and public health professionals were challenged.
-As rates of obesity are rising, with more than half of the population in Israel now considered overweight (Zhongming & Wei, 2019), the risk of COVID-19 morbidity is elevated, highlighting the importance of adherence to preventative behaviors.
+This study was conducted prior to vaccinations against COVID-19 being made available to the public in Israel, when fear of COVID-19 was high, and prevention was limited to non-pharmaceutical interventions.
+The questionnaire was distributed at a time when there was global uncertainty, isolation, restrictions, and evolving health recommendations.
+As in many countries, Israel established expert teams, promoted public health messages, and supplied information to the public.
+However, perspectives about the virus, its prevention, and its treatment were debated and public health professionals were challenged.
+Furthermore, as rates of obesity in Israel are increasing, with more than half of the population now considered overweight (Zhongming & Wei, 2019), the risk of COVID-19 morbidity is elevated, highlighting the importance of adherence to preventive behaviors.

-Limitations of research
+Research Limitations

-Research limitations include the nature of the cross-sectional questionnaire design and snowball sampling method, potentially leading to a biased sample that might not represent the wider target population over the extended pandemic period.
-Recommendations for continued research include repeating the survey with other populations and conducting a longitudinal study to examine changes over time.
+Some limitations of this research include the cross-sectional nature of the questionnaire survey design and the snowball sampling method, potentially leading to a biased sample that might not represent the wider target population over the extended pandemic period.
+Recommendations for continuing research include repeating the survey with other populations and conducting a longitudinal study to examine changes over time.

 Conclusion

-The current study identified factors associated with adherence to preventative behaviors among adults in Israel, with particular association with BMI status.
-As rates of obesity are rising, the risk of serious COVID-19 infection and complications motivates overweight adults to engage in preventing infection.
-HBM is one of the tools that predict optimal health behavior changes and examiner the association between preventive health behaviors, obesity and among culturally diverse adults in Israel .
+The current study identified factors associated with adherence to COVID-19 preventive behaviors among adults in Israel and particularly the association with BMI status.
+As rates of obesity are increasing, the risk of serious COVID-19 infection and complications motivates overweight adults to engage in ways to prevent themselves being infected.
+HBM is one of the tools that can help to predict optimal health behavior changes and examine associations between preventive health behaviors and obesity, among culturally diverse adults in Israel .

 אבנר, ע ושוורץ, ר.
 (2021). החברה הערבית בצל מגפת הקורונה, ריכוז נתונים. מרכז המידע והמחקר, כנסת.